-Drilling on the adjacent Fenelon Mine Property continued to extend the Area 51 gold system towards the Company's property which surrounds the Fenelon Mine Property on three sides.
-Much of the ground controlled by the Company has never been drill tested but the early success in Area 52 suggests the ground which surrounds the Fenelon Mine Property to the south, west and northwest is highly prospective for additional gold discoveries.
+Drilling on the adjacent Fenelon Mine Property by Wallbridge Mining has continued to extend the recently discovered Area 51 gold system towards the Company's property which surrounds the Fenelon Mine Property on three sides.
+Much of the ground controlled by the Company has never been drill tested but the early success in Area 52 suggests the ground which surrounds the Fenelon Mine Property to the south, west and northwest is highly prospective for expansion of the Area 51 system and additional gold discoveries.